Zaragoza asks for more police amid rise in robberies in neighborhoods

 The mayor asks for reinforcements while the thief uses an electric bike 🚲

 While Chueca negotiates the arrival of more officers, the crooks in Las Delicias have already made the ecological transition: they steal with silent electric bikes and fleece-lined backpacks.
 Crime modernizes faster than bureaucracy.
-Perhaps the next step will be to request Segway patrols or drones with megaphones to tell them stop, buddy.
-Ironies aside, the feeling of insecurity grows while administrative deadlines drag on.
+Perhaps the next step will be to request segway patrols or drones with megaphones to tell them stop, buddy.
+Ironies aside, the sense of insecurity grows while administrative deadlines drag on.